Loading of atoms into an optical trap with high initial phase-space density: Initial temperature and phase-space density

 The initial low temperature in the optical trap of tight confinement naturally leads to a high PSD.
-For example, the atom number and temperature after a holding time of 25 ms at $P$ = 190 mW are $N$ = $4.0(5) \times 10^6$ and $T$ = 14(1) $\mu$K, respectively, which leads to a peak PSD of $\rho$ = 0.03, assuming atoms equally populate the $\textit{F}$ =1 sublevels.
-This $\rho$ is several orders of magnitude greater than that in the loading from the MOT, which typically gives $\rho \sim 10^{-4}$ or $10^{-5}$.
-The PSD immediately after the holding is expected to be even higher.
-The estimation based on $N$ and the initial temperature $T_0$ obtained above gives a peak PSD of 0.06.
+For the above case, the initial PSD estimated from $N$ and $T_0$ is $1.1 \times 10^{-3}$.
+This is one or two orders of magnitude greater than that in the loading from the MOT, which typically gives $\rho \sim 10^{-4}$ or $10^{-5}$.
 It is noted that the true initial PSD is greater than this estimation because the initial atom number $N_0$ is reduced to $N$ during the holding time.

 In order to take advantage of this high initial PSD, it is desirable to suppress heating and atom loss after loading.
-In particular, we need to reduce the three-body collisional loss because the cold atoms in the trap of tight confinement have an extremely high peak density ($\propto \bar{\nu}^3 T^{-3/2}$, $\bar{\nu}$ : mean trap frequency).
-In fact, the peak density in the deepest trap is estimated to be as high as $7 \times 10^{14}$ cm$^{-3}$, which leads to the high three-body collisional loss rate \cite{PhysRevLett.79.337}.
+While light-assisted two-body loss diminishes after loading with the optical molasses beams finishes, we need to consider the three-body collisional loss.
+In particular, the cold atoms in the trap of tight confinement with a high peak density ($\propto \bar{\nu}^3 T^{-3/2}$, $\bar{\nu}$ : mean trap frequency) are susceptible to the three-body collisional loss.
+While the peak density in the deepest trap in this work is estimated to be $9 \times 10^{12}$ cm$^{-3}$, higher density near $10^{14}$ cm$^{-3}$ leads to a non-negligible three-body collisional loss rate \cite{PhysRevLett.79.337}.
 We find that the sudden decrease in the trap beam power after the loading can be a countermeasure against the high density.
-By reducing the trap beam power to 1/3 of the initial value in 1 ms after the loading, $ 3.7 (1) \times 10^6$ atoms of $T$ = 7.3 (2) $\mu$K are left after holding for 25 ms. Although the PSD decreases slightly, it maintains a high value of 0.02.
-This is a good start point for the evaporation because the loss and heating of atoms are suppressed in the trap of reduced power.
+By reducing the trap beam power to about half of the initial value immediately after the loading, the temperature decreases with the atom number almost same to that without the trapping beam power reduction.
+Although the PSD decreases slightly, this is a good start point for the evaporation because the loss and heating of atoms are suppressed in the trap of reduced power.